-Why Walt Disney’s success is a growing concern for the film industry
+Why Disney’s success is a growing concern after ‘Star Wars’ acquisition

 To its credit, Disney isn’t undeserving in its recognition.
 Hell, the company basically wins an Oscar every year when an Academy voter sees its name under the listed nominees.
 So while it’s understandable why Disney has become a cinematic titan, it is nonetheless concerning how its rapid growth will impact the industry as a whole.

 Disney is one of six major film studios in the business right now, with the other five being Warner Bros., Universal, 20th Century Fox, Sony, and Paramount.
 Disney currently owns the largest market share at 21 percent, while Warner Bros. shares the second largest at 18 percent, according to The Numbers.

 This doesn’t seem all that significant until you realize that Disney purchased 20th Century Fox last year and is finalizing the deal later this year.
 That deal went through in March, so Disney absorbed Fox’s 12 percent share, bringing Disney’s total value up to 33 percent.